TinyHealth/fullstack-challenge/README.md

 ## Challenge Goal

-Your task is to implement the missing half of the application so that all end-to-end tests pass.
+Your task is to implement the backend API in `src/backend/server.ts` so that all end-to-end tests pass.
 The tests serve as your specification and success criteria.
+The frontend is already fully implemented and expects the API to be running on http://localhost:3000.

 ## Time Limit